 Where able, PICS Internship Partners pay the internship stipend.
 However, the support of generous Princeton alumni donors allows us to fund internships at organizations whose budgets do not allow them to cover the entire cost of the stipend.
 We encourage all organizations whose missions are aligned with PICS to apply to host an intern, and we will accommodate as many organizations as our funding allows.
 If your organization cannot fully fund the cost of an internship, committing to contribute partial funding in whatever amount your budget allows is more likely to result in your acceptance as a PICS Internship Partner.

 Every organization’s situation is different.
 Please feel free to contact PICS Program Director, Emily Sharples ([email protected]) with any questions or concerns about funding.

 Apply to Host a PICS Intern

-The PICS Community Partner application for Summer 2023 is now open.
-Apply to host a PICS intern here.
+The PICS Community Partner application for Summer 2023 is now closed.
+Look back here in late August for information on hosting a PICS intern in Summer 2024.
 Thank you for your interest in PICS!